GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A program is like a poem: you cannot write a poem without writing it.
-Yet people talk about programming as if it were a production process and measure „programmer productivity“ in terms of „number of lines of code produced“.
-In so doing they book that number on the wrong side of the ledger: We should always refer to „the number of lines of code spent“.
+> ### A program is a building of thought.
+It is costless to build, it is weightless, and it grows easily under our typing hands.
+But without care, a program’s size and complexity will grow out of control, confusing even the person who created it.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts